phdd/zim-research-crew/README.md

       ```
 5. Run the crew with example input
       ```bash
-      cp user-input.example.md user-input.md
+      cp request.example.md workspace/request.md
       uv run main.py kickoff
       ```

-This will run and create a `workspace/report.md` file with the output of your research in the root folder.
+This will run and create a `workspace/report.md` file with the output of the research.

 ## Crew